abdullahguch/awesome-json-lists/README.md

 # Awesome JSON Lists

 Welcome to the Awesome JSON Lists!
-This repository contains various lists in JSON format that you can use for different purposes.
+This repository contains various lists in JSON format that you can use in your projects.

 ## Lists